leigh-hackspace/website-hugo/content/blog/2024/ws2812bled/index.md

 # Choose a PIC

 After a little bit of research I decided to use a PIC16F1613.
-It is a relatively simple part and has all the parts needed to get things going quickly.
+It is a relatively simple part and has all the functionality needed to get things going quickly.
 It has a built in clock, 16k of programmable space, 2k of RAM and perfectly capable of doing what I wanted.

 When I set up the MPLab X IDE with the part I ended up with a configuration screen as follows